batect/batect.dev/docs/reference/config/containers.md

 If a proxy-related environment variable is defined on the container's configuration, it takes precedence over the host-provided value.

-See [this page](../../how-to/proxies.mdx) for more information on using batect with proxies.
+See [this page](../../how-to/proxies.mdx) for more information on using Batect with proxies.

 ### `health_check`